Yellowcake from Conventional Milling

 Yellowcake from ISL

-In-situ leaching, also known as in-situ recovery, is a mining process different from the conventional method in that it uses a chemical process to separate the uranium in the earth’s crust from the surrounding rock.
+In-situ leaching, also known as in-situ recovery, is a mining process different from the conventional method.
+It uses a chemical process to separate the uranium in the earth’s crust from the surrounding rock.
 The chemical solution is injected into a drilled hole into the rock at the periphery of the uranium deposit.
-Solutions used to dissolve uranium ore are either acid (sulfuric acid or less commonly nitric acid) or carbonate (sodium bicarbonate).
-The extracted uranium solution is then filtered through resin beads.
-Through an ion exchange process, the resin beads attract uranium from the solution.
-Uranium loaded resins are then transported to a processing plant, where U3O8 is separated from the resin beads and yellowcake is produced.
+Solutions to dissolve uranium ore are either acid (sulfuric acid or, less commonly, nitric acid) or carbonate (sodium bicarbonate).
+The extracted uranium solution is then filtered through resin beads, which attract uranium from the solution through an ion exchange process.
+Uranium-loaded resins are then transported to a processing plant, where U3O8 is separated from the resin beads, and a yellowcake is produced.

 Before fuel fabrication, i.e., before conversion or enrichment, yellowcake is refined to obtain almost pure uranium in the form of triuranium octoxide (U3O8).
-Pure U3O8 is then used in the preparation of uranium fuel for nuclear reactors, for which triuranium octoxide powder may be sintered into fuel pellets (UO2) for use in fuel rods for pressurized heavy-water reactors.
+Pure U3O8 is then used to prepare uranium fuel for nuclear reactors, for which triuranium octoxide powder may be sintered into fuel pellets (UO2) for use in fuel rods for pressurized heavy-water reactors.
 For other systems that use enriched uranium, uranium conversion and enrichment must follow this process.

 Radioactivity of Yellowcake – Radioactivity of Uranium

 Since yellowcake is a highly concentrated uranium powder, it must be somehow radioactive.
-Due to the fact, the uranium in yellowcake is almost exclusively (>99%) uranium 238 with long half-life, its specific activity is very low.
-238U decays via alpha decay to 234Th with half-life of ~4.5×109 years.
-238U occasionally decays by spontaneous fission with probability of 0.000055%.
+Because the uranium in yellowcake is almost exclusively (>99%) uranium 238 with a long half-life, its specific activity is very low.
+238U decays via alpha decay to 234Th with a half-life of ~4.5×109 years.
+238U occasionally decays by spontaneous fission with a probability of 0.000055%.
 Its specific activity is very low ~3.4×10-7 Ci/g.
-Due to chemical leaching, yellowcake contains almost no descendants of radioactive cascades, that have been in radioactive equilibrium for millions of years.
-These radioactive descendants are were separated and are disposed in uranium tailings.
-Therefore, pure uranium-238 is weakly radioactive (proportional to its long half-life), but a uranium ore is about 13 times more radioactive than the pure uranium-238 metal because of its daughter isotopes (e.g., radon, radium etc.) it contains.
+Due to chemical leaching, yellowcake contains almost no descendants of radioactive cascades that have been in radioactive equilibrium for millions of years.
+These radioactive descendants were separated and disposed of in uranium tailings.
+Therefore, pure uranium-238 is weakly radioactive (proportional to its long half-life).
+Still, uranium ore is about 13 times more radioactive than the pure uranium-238 metal because of its daughter isotopes (e.g., radon, radium, etc.) it contains.
 Yellowcake is as radiologically harmless as natural potassium-carrying minerals or thorium-oxide mantles used in paraffin fuel lanterns.

 The following figure illustrates the amount of material necessary for 37 GBq of radioactivity.
-It is obvious, that the longer the half-life, the greater the quantity of radionuclide needed to produce the same activity.
-Of course, the longer lived substance will remain radioactive for a much longer time.
+Obviously, the longer the half-life, the greater the quantity of radionuclide needed to produce the same activity.
+Of course, the longer-lived substance will remain radioactive for much longer.
 As can be seen, the amount of material necessary for 37 GBq of radioactivity can vary from an amount too small to be seen (0.00088 gram of cobalt-60), through 1 gram of radium-226, to almost three tons of uranium-238.